damaf/MCNH-AR/README.md

-# MCNH-AR model
+# NHMC-AR model

-## Markov Chain Non-Homogeneous Auto-Regressive (MCNH-AR) model
+## Non-Homogeneous Markov Chain  Auto-Regressive (NHMC-AR) model,
-This package contains the software programs designed for MCNH-AR model.
+This package contains the software programs designed for NHMC-AR model.
 It includes a learning algorithm, a prediction function and a state inference algorithm.

 ## Requirements
  * Python 3.6